Saturday, March 28, 2020

 The Sheriff is ruthless!
 The people need a hero who is willing to wear tights, find a band of Merry Men, and camp out in the woods.
 All perfectly normal, honest.
 Joking aside, I loved watching the intro so am eager to finally take up the challenge of this rather spiffy RPG - which has been sitting on my shelf for too many years!! :/

-I only hope the user interface is intuitive with elegance to its design because games of this ilk can suffer from cumbersome controls or an over-complicated interface.
-The last thing we need is something fiddly which hampers the experience so I'm hoping for less Galdregon's Domain and more Shadowlands if I'm being honest.
+I only hope the user interface is intuitive with elegance to its design.
+Sometimes, games of this ilk can suffer from cumbersome controls or an over-complicated interface that is slow to operate.
+The last thing we need is something fiddly which hampers the experience so I'm hoping for less Galdregon's Domain and more Shadowlands.

 The manual is great and very concise with helpful information.
 A good read indeed.